lasseufpa/emulation-setup-networking/README.md

 For further information on implementing custom network topologies on Mininet, please check Mininet [documentation](https://github.com/mininet/mininet/wiki/Introduction-to-Mininet#creating-topologies).

-We also provided an example of a custom network topology, the NSFNet topology.
+We also provide an example of a custom network topology, the NSFNet topology.
 You can check it out at `src/topologies/nsfnet.py`.
 You can use it with `run_demo.py` to take a look.

 We recommend using the following convention when creating a new network topology: